kv-cwagner/plasmic-build/README.md

 We'll be publishing a prebuilt image based on this flow soon, along with usage instructions.

+Note: As of now, the Dockerfile only functions properly within the devcontainer setup.
+This is likely due to dependencies and structure specific to the Plasmic monorepo.
+We plan to investigate a standalone fix in the future.

 ## Docker Image Publishing

 - We now are pushing Docker images of the Plasmic platform with the intention that it can be used alongside Plasmic.